Krithikaaperiyasamy/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

-/* Program to design a full adder and full subtractor circuit and verify its truth table in quartus using Verilog programming.*/
+Program to design a full adder and full subtractor circuit and verify its truth table in quartus using Verilog programming.

-)FULL ADDER
+i)FULL ADDER

 module fa(a,b,cin,sum,carry);